Ar-Ion/MinkowskiEngine/README.md

 The Minkowski Engine is an auto-differentiation library for sparse tensors.
 It supports all standard neural network layers such as convolution, pooling, unpooling, and broadcasting operations for sparse tensors.
 For more information, please visit [the documentation page](http://nvidia.github.io/MinkowskiEngine/overview.html).

+## Fork statement of purpose

+The last officially supported CUDA version of the Minkowski Engine is CUDA 11.
+This repo aims at porting the existing code and making it compatible with CUDA version 12.2 with pytorch 2.1.1.

 ## News

 - 2021-08-11 Docker installation instruction added